UNDERSTANDING THE NAR LAWSUIT SETTLEMENT: WHAT SOUTH FLORIDA HOME BUYERS AND SELLERS NEED TO KNOW

 • Transparent Compensation: Previously, the amount to be paid to a buyer's agent was agreed upon between the seller and listing agent at the time the listing was signed and displayed in the MLS for everyone to see.
 Now, that compensation amount, if any, is less transparent, can change depending on the offer presented, and will be handled through negotiations.

 • Buyer’s Agreement: Before any buyer can visit a house with a real estate agent, they will have to sign a form that specifies how much the agent is getting paid.
 Technically, it says that if the fee is not or cannot be paid by the seller or listing broker, the buyer is required to pay that fee to their agent.
-In addition, if this number is lower than what the Seller intended to pay than this numer trumps the Sellerscommissions.
-Do not short your agent friends!
+In addition, if this number is lower than what the Seller intended to pay than this number trumps the Sellers commissions.
+(Do not short your agent friends!)
 Fortunately there is a MODIFICATION to Commission Agreement available to change these figures throughout the relationship.

 • Formalized Relationships: Buyers, just like sellers, now have to sign a contract with the agent representing them.
 This document formalizes the relationship and specifies the agent’s commission, just like sellers have always done.